rsbmagalhaes/vm/README.md

 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure as code engine.
 With this template, you can provision and manage infrastructure as a single unit.

-See the [Terraform provider docs](https://ibm-bluemix.github.io/tf-ibm-docs/) for available resource for the IBM Cloud.
+See the [Terraform provider docs](https://ibm-bluemix.github.io/tf-ibm-docs/) for available resources for the IBM Cloud.

 ## Create an environment with this template